Making one of the largest purchases in your life — your own home — is exciting and overwhelming all at once.

 Legal protections for single women homebuyers

-In the past, lenders denied women credit for these very reasons.
+In the past, lenders denied women in particular credit for these very reasons.
 They could deny single women’s applications outright and would discount married women’s documented income — particularly if they were of childbearing age, according to the Consumer Financial Protection Bureau (CFPB).

 That means they cannot refuse financing or charge higher interest rates based on these factors.

 Yes.
 As long as you have a qualifying credit score, steady income, and meet lender and loan program criteria, you may be approved for a mortgage.
-Lenders and sellers cannot discriminate against you based on marital or family status, meaning you can’t be denied a loan simply because you are single or are a single mother.
+Lenders and sellers cannot discriminate against you based on marital or family status, meaning you can’t be denied a loan simply because you are single or are a single parent.

 You can buy a house regardless of your marital status.
 Lenders will look at your credit score, debt-to-income ratio, income, and other financial factors to determine whether you qualify for a loan.
 But they will not approve or deny a loan based on whether you’re single.

 A single person can afford a house based on their income and overall financial profile.
 There are a number of different loan programs for borrowers at a range of income levels and credit scores, and a lender can explain the options that may be right for your circumstances when you get preapproved.

 You’ve got this